Night buses in London: N91

 Route N91 commenced operating on 25 February 1994 between Hornsey Rise and Trafalgar Square.
 On 23 June 1995, the route was extended from Hornsey Rise to Potters Bar.
 Having been operated by MTL London since its inception, when re-tendered it passed to Capital Citibus on 31 January 1997.
-It passed with the Capital Citibus to First London in July 1998.
+It passed with the Capital Citybus to First London in July 1998.
 When next tendered, it was awarded to Metroline from 6 February 2009.